prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 - Pronghorn does not implement dependency injection, minimal extensibility and introduces some bloat;
 - Lazy Modules has subpar syntax, somewhat couples code;
-- Lumin Framework only focuses on networking and provides no primitives for singletons/providers;
+- Lumin Framework provides minimal primitives for singletons/providers;

 Finally: